pablomazo/self_driving/README.md

 3. DQN:

-As in the genetic algorith there are two version of this algorithm with and withoud GUI: train_DQN.py and train_DQN_no_GUI.py, which are executed the same way:
+As in the genetic algorith there are two version of this algorithm with and without GUI: train_DQN.py and train_DQN_no_GUI.py, which are executed the same way:
 ```
 python train_DQN.py